-Do I want an HSA or an FSA?
+Should I choose an HSA or an FSA?

-This is where it gets a bit trickier.
-If you qualify, an HSA offers a huge advantage in that the funds accrue year after year.
-In the long run, this can leave you with a substantial nest egg for unexpected medical costs.
+If you qualify, HSA funds accrue year after year.
+In the long run, this can leave you with a nest egg for unexpected medical costs.
 If you contribute a larger amount to your HSA, the funds may also gain interest that can be tax-free.
-However, HSAs tend to be restricted to high-deductible health plans.
-Although enrollment in HSAs has grown 15% on average since 2011, many Americans still don’t qualify.
+However, HSAs tend to be restricted to high-deductible health plans (HDHPs).

 If you don’t qualify for an HSA, a well-managed FSA can help offset your health costs while offering many of the same tax benefits an HSA confers.
-There are different types of FSAs, and they pay for a wide range of services; for instance, Dependent Care FSAs can cover child care.
-These features make them a better choice for some people, despite the fact that FSA funds usually don’t roll over.
+There are different types of FSAs, and they pay for a wide range of services; for instance, FSAs may have benefits for child care expenses.
+These features may make them a better choice for some people, even though FSA funds usually don’t roll over.

 Compare Plans with FSA or HSA Options Today